liamja/redbeard/README.md

 License
 -------

-This code is released under a GNU General Public License, version 3.0 (GPLv3) license.
+This code is released under an MIT License.
+See `LICENSE.md` for the full license text.